randomcoder67/DekuDealsAPI/README.md

 WIP, so install and usage instructions may change

+**ToDo/Ideas:**
+* Search results multiple pages
+* Recent price drops parsing
+* Drawing a graph of the price history
+* Sale stats (how long since last sale, how frequent, average discount amount etc)
+* Future sale predicting
+* Allow genre, developer and publisher in ItemDetails to be used as a search term

 ## Installation

 ### Arch Linux (as pip no longer works on Arch)